Emona Anchorage: Details

 Entered between Hespérides Point and Smolyan Point, the bay is over 100 m deep at its central portion northwest by north of Spanish Point.
 Northeast of Smolyan Point, a nameless 710 m wide cove is indenting for 250 m behind Rongel Reef, with a shoal east of that cape, and a small awash islet 550 m due northeast of it.
-Rongel Point forms the east-northeast side of that cove’s entrance.
+Rongel Point forms the east-northeast side of that cove's entrance.
 The remaining northwest coast of Emona Anchorage is, with several minor disruptions, a narrow beach under the ice-cap cliff, with Pimpirev Ice Wall, an ice form in Pimpirev Glacier running parallelly some 100 m inland.
 That section of the coast is 2.15 km long, featuring a single minor point lying 3.51 km north of Hespérides Point and 1.97 km west-northwest of Aleko Point.
 An ice sea cave located 870 m east-northeast of that point and 1.45 km northwest of Aleko Point marks the beach end and the north corner of the bay.
 The northeast coast except for Aleko Point is formed by Perunika Glacier's snout, while Bulgarian Beach accounts for most of the southeast coast, featuring Vergilov Rocks 100 m offshore.
 The Emona Anchorage beaches and drifting sea ice are favoured by a fairly small number of penguins and seals, usually comprising chinstrap, gentoo and Adelie penguins, and Weddell, crabeater, leopard and incidentally fur seals.

 Mapping

-As a part of South Bay appears on earliest charts of the area.
+As a part of South Bay, it appears on earliest charts of the area.
 Detailed mapping in 1991 by the Servicio Geográfico del Ejército with bathymetry by the Instituto Hidrogràfico de la Marina, Spain.
 Glacier retreat from bay waters indicated by a 1991 satellite image and further regression recorded in February 1995.
-Bulgarian remapping of the modified coastal configuration from a ground survey made during the summer of 1995-96.
+Bulgarian remapping of the modified coastal configuration from a ground survey made during the summer of 1995–96.
 The 1996, 2005 and 2009 Bulgarian mapping of Livingston Island indicated continuing glacier retreat on the northeast side of the bay.